background

 PEG Ratio = P/E Ratio ÷ Expected EPS Growth Rate

-While historical growth rates could be used (or at least referenced), intuitively it would not make much sense as investors value companies based on future growth, NOT historical growth – albeit the two are closely related.
+While historical growth rates could be used (or at least referenced), intuitively it would not make much sense as investors value companies based on future growth, not historical growth — albeit the two are closely related.

 Note that companies often issue potentially dilutive securities to shareholders and employees.
 Thus, the total diluted shares outstanding must be used to avoid inflating the earnings per share (EPS) figure.

-PEG Ratio Course
+PEG Ratio Overview

 What is a Good PEG Ratio?